-Comparing The 10 Most Popular Tools For MaxDiff Analysis
+Comparing The 9 Best Survey Tools For MaxDiff Analysis

 Can’t seem to figure out which tool is right for your MaxDiff Analysis survey?
-I tested out the 10 most popular MaxDiff Analysis tools to see which ones have a free version, how their survey design looks, and whether they offer the analysis features required for MaxDiff data.
+I tested the 9 most popular maxdiff survey platforms to see which have the best free versions, how their survey design looks, if they are statistically robust, and whether they offer the analysis features required for running maxdiff research.

 Wait, what is MaxDiff Analysis?